How Do You Start Collecting and Buying Comics?

 Now, you might be thinking that variant covers are your thing and I need to provide a fair warning, that most variant covers are not good investments.
 If you enjoy them and want to buy them for yourself, be sure you are willing to take a loss, since many variants drop in value.
 If you want to collect comic variants, then it might be easier to wait for most of them, as many of them can be purchased for cheaper years down the line.
 Please note, that this is not always the case, and some variants will increase in value exponentially, so if you really want a variant, you need to ask yourself an important question: how badly do you want this book?

 The biggest question I get is how to find comic books you might want.
 This is something that requires a great deal of work and diligence.
-If you're looking for a specific issue, then its easy to just go to eBay.
+If you're looking for a specific issue, then it's easy to just go to eBay.
 If you have a problem with using eBay, then your next bet will be local comic book conventions and shows.
 The smaller conventions offer more in terms of lower prices and deals.
 This is because the table costs are lower at these shows, so the dealers can price their books lower and negotiate more.
 Just know that while many of the best deals can be snagged up at the beginning of the convention, there are still plenty of deals to be had by the end of the show.
-Many dealers who have not met their personal quota might give better prices to try and make a extra before leaving so its good to try this if you're not an early bird.
+Many dealers who have not met their personal quota might give better prices to try and make an extra before leaving so it's good to try this if you're not an early bird.
 Of course, you should try to do your research to make sure you don't overpay for what you want.
-GoCollect Comics, provides an easy to use price guide, or you can just use eBay sold listings.
+GoCollect Comics provides an easy-to-use price guide, or you can just use eBay-sold listings.